 Remove the saucepan from the stovetop and mix in the almond butter and peppermint flavoring.
 Pour the filling over the crust.

 Place the tart in the fridge overnight (or for at least 4 hours) to set.
 Decorate the mint tart just before serving.

 The best way to store this mint tart is in the fridge, but it can also be kept in the freezer.
 I recommend cutting the tart prior to storing it in the freezer.

 Below are some frequently asked questions regarding ingredient substitutions and alterations.

 Can I use something other than a 6" springform pan?

 Yes, any type of pan will work.
 A springform pan is my preference because it's easy to remove the tart.
 A larger size (say 9" round) will work as well, just note that the layers will not be as thick.
 You can always double the recipe for a larger sized pan.

-How can this tart be made nut free?
+Can this chocolate tart be nut free?

 This tart can easily be made nut free!
 For the crust, substitute almond flour with tigernut flour.
 For the filling, use a seed butter instead of almond butter.
 Sunflower seed butter is a great alternative.
-These substitutions will slightly change the taste, but still result in a great Paleo dessert.
+These substitutions will slightly change the taste, but still result in a great paleo dessert.